 We believe there is a lack of easy to use tools enabling involved worldbuilding and world simulation.
 This project is an attempt to change that.

-We believe it’s a great way to educate and raise awareness about difficult global problems we face as a civilization.
+By building worlds resembling the real one, there is also enormous potential to educate and raise awareness about difficult global problems we face today.

 We define a framework as an environment, or an interface, allowing for creation of different specific applications using it’s generic functionality.
 In our case it’s about the ability to create different simulation models, using the underlying set of building blocks.

 Outcome is a simulation design framework allowing for different, albeit usually structurally and/or thematically related, use cases.

 If it sounds way too abstract and you want to learn more about the specifics check out the documentation section on the simulation engine.

 One of the goals of this project is to enable multiple people to work on simulation models together.

 Collaboration, made possible by the modularity of the underlying simulation framework and input data, as well as the overall focus on accessibility, is one of the defining features here.